F-Zero Climax: Gameplay

-Development and release
+Promotion and release

 Information on F-Zero Climax's existence and title was leaked by Japanese retailers weeks before its official announcement by Nintendo.
 The game was developed by Suzak and published by Nintendo for the GBA handheld console.
 Yukata Hirata and Azusa Tajima served as directors, Hitoshi Yamagami as producer, and Kenji Hikita as composer.
-Climax continues to use the Mode 7 graphical effect seen in previous GBA F-Zero games.
+Climax continues to use the Mode 7-like graphical effect seen in previous GBA F-Zero games.
 Mode 7 allows the track to be scaled and rotated around the vehicle to simulate a 3D environment.
 It was originally used as a showcase feature for the Super NES F-Zero game.
 Like GP Legend before it, Climax is tied into the TV Tokyo anime series.
 It was originally released exclusively in Japan on October 21, 2004, and sold 5,049 copies during its first three days on sale.
 The game was re-released on the Japanese Wii U Virtual Console on December 16, 2015.
+On October 30, 2021, an English fan translation patch was released.
+The game received its first re-release outside of Japan via the Nintendo Classics service on October 11, 2024.